 It’s hard to speak of these mysteries in a way that doesn’t create distance and disbelief.
-So let’s simply say I’d walked myself into a trance state, a place in which the world is more vocal and alive then the place we inhabit daily.
+So let’s simply say I’d walked myself into a trance state, a place in which the world is more vocal and alive than the place we inhabit daily.

 It’s this place which called to me this morning as I contemplated the season’s new-found chill.

 I love this time of year: the curling into your core, shaking out sweaters, and rescuing nutmeg from the back of the spice cabinet.
-I relish the fading light and even the ghosts, the hungry parts of myself and my ancestory, which have not yet found rest.
+I relish the fading light and even the ghosts, the hungry parts of myself and my ancestry, which have not yet found rest.

 Healing ancestral wounds is part of our work toward wholeness.